Management’s expectations for our business performance in 2017 are provided below.

 Eni is leveraging on its core strengths to build a broad portfolio of high margin opportunities, enabling it to capture upside as oil prices improve and defend value in future downturns.
 The 2017-2020 plan will enable Eni to achieve superior cash flow growth by building a high margin portfolio based on material and conventional resources, designed to cost operations and high value assets.

-Planned cost position improvements by leveraging on long-term supply contracts revision and logistic cost reduction.
-Eni plans to retain market share in the large customers and retail segments, increasing the value of the existing customer base by developing innovative commercial initiatives, integrating services and optimizing operations.
+Eni plans to retain market share in the retail segment, increasing the value of the existing customer base by developing innovative commercial initiatives, integrating services and optimizing operations.